-We’ve managed over $1 billion of social advertising on Facebook and Google UAC for the world’s largest mobile games and apps who want to maximize profitability from mobile app installs and lead generation.
+We’ve managed over $1 billion of social advertising on Facebook and Google App Campaign for the world’s largest mobile games and apps who want to maximize profitability from mobile app installs and lead generation.

 We are direct response marketers at our core, so our clients tend to be interested in metrics like return on ad spend, average revenue per user/unit, net profit, cost per subscriber, and similar KPIs.
 You can see a partial list of the companies we work with here.

 Managed services for social advertisers of all sizes.
 This bundles media buying, all creative development and testing services, reporting and campaign execution.
-This is meant for companies who want to scale their direct response advertising on Facebook and Google UAC.
+This is meant for companies who want to scale their direct response advertising on Facebook and Google App Campaign.

-Self-Service SaaS tool for media buying on Google UAC, Facebook, and Instagram.
-This focuses on three things: workflow automation, ad building and reporting, and creative analytics.
+Self-Service SaaS tool for media buying on Google App Campaign, Facebook, and Instagram.
+This focuses on three things: workflow automation, ad building, and reporting, and creative analytics.
 Our fee for this service is 0.7% of spend with a maximum of $15,000 per month.
 It’s free if you spend less than $50,000 per month on Facebook or Google UAC across your accounts.

 Fully-Managed Services: Social advertiser spending > $100,000 per month with significant creative demands.
 Our fees are 15% of spend or $15,000/month, whichever is greater.
 The term is 90 days for unlimited video and image production.
 We offer discounts if spend exceeds $100,000 a month.

 Managed SMB: Designed for social advertisers spending less than $50,000 per month seeking guidance with user acquisition and creative production.
 Our fees are 20% of spend or $5,000/month, whichever is greater.
 The term is 60 days and we bundle in two videos and one image per month.
 Additional creative is available for an incremental fee.